About Theatre 40

 Theatre 40 is currently comprised of approximately 150 professional actors, actresses and directors.
 Not all members are in active circulation due to work, out of town residence, etc. In order to become a member an actor must present an audition for the Artistic Committee.
 Active members pay dues of $20 per month, and support the company by ushering at productions, fulfilling a job on a committee, and helping with the Adult Education Theatre Appreciation Classes.

-A) Main Stage Productions – We currently produce 4 major productions a year.
+A) Main Stage Productions – We currently produce 6 major productions a year.
 These productions are chosen by the Artistic Committee, and the directors may or may not be members of the company.
 These plays are cast from the company.
-These productions run for 6 or 7 weeks, Thursday, Friday, and Saturday evenings at 8:00 pm, and Sunday at 2:00.
+These productions run for 4 or 5 weeks, Thursday, Friday, and Saturday evenings at 8:00 pm, Sunday at 2:00, and sometimes Mondays at 8pm.

 C) Seminars – This is what the class is called that we teach Monday evenings for the Beverly Hills Adult School.
 The class consists of an introduction by the evenings’s director, usually a company member, a play reading by the members of Theatre 40, and a discussion of the play with class members, actors and director, as it relates to the theme of the current session.

-D) Newsletter – Every month we print a newsletter which provides essential information such as casting dates and plays, seminar and meeting schedules.
+D) Newsletter – Every month we send our members a newsletter which provides essential information such as casting dates and plays, seminar and meeting schedules.
 It also serves as an information exchange between members with working news, classified ads, etc. Also Changes in Addresses or Telephone Numbers.